30 Things Every Woman Should Own by Age 30

 The Ankle Boot

-We love how a simple ankle boot can instantly dress up a pair of jeans, or turn a feminine dress into 'Downtown Chic.'
+A simple ankle boot can instantly dress up a pair of jeans or add a downtown edge to a dress.

 The Denim Jacket